 Additionally, having a close relationship at work also factors into employee satisfaction.
 According to a Gallup poll, close workplace friendships boost workplace satisfaction by 50%, and employees with a best friend at work are 7x more likely to engage in their work and company culture fully.
 Non-native software engineers who feel held back by communication barriers are less likely to engage in small talk or network with their English-speaking counterparts.

 It’s important to note that employees who see a glass ceiling at their company are more likely to search for other opportunities.
-By ignoring communication and cultural barriers facing your engineering teams, tech companies not only lose millions of dollars in productivity, but also miss an opportunity to build an empowering culture for everyone.
+By ignoring communication and cultural barriers facing your engineering teams, tech companies not only lose millions of dollars in productivity, but also miss an opportunity for retaining software engineers and building an empowering culture for everyone.

 Interested in reading more about employee engagement?